How to protect your cosmetics brand from dupes

 MCoBeauty's success is likely to inspire even more brands to enter the dupe industry.

-These businesses thrive by carefully navigating legal gray areas, avoiding direct trade mark infringement where possible.
+These businesses thrive by carefully navigating legal grey areas, avoiding direct trade mark infringement where possible.

-However, brands that strategically use trade marks can make those legal gray areas much smaller.
+However, brands that strategically use trade marks can make those legal grey areas much smaller.

 Your trade mark portfolio is public information.
-Dupe businesses can easily see how much you've invested into your portfolio - which is a good indicator of how much you're likely to try and enforce it.
+Dupe businesses can easily see how much you have invested into your portfolio, which is a good indicator of how much you are likely to try and enforce it.

 If a dupe business risks legal action every time they copy a product, their business model becomes much harder to sustain.

-And it's easier for a dupe business to move on to target a brand that hasn't properly protected their rights compared with a business that has a robust trade mark portfolio.
+And it is easier for a dupe business to move on to target a brand that has not properly protected their rights compared with a business that has a robust trade mark portfolio.

 Final thoughts

-Trade mark strategy isn’t just about protecting your logo—it’s about securing your competitive edge.
+Trade mark strategy is not just about protecting your logo -- it is about securing your competitive edge.

-If you’re launching a new beauty product, trade mark protection needs to be a priority.
+If you are launching a new beauty product, trade mark protection needs to be a priority.

 Because once a dupe hits the market, your best defence is an already established, strong trade mark portfolio.